Dyalog/ride/docs/protocol.md

 UsingProtocol=1
 ```

 Messages are independent and after the handshake can be sent/received in any order.
-Some messages infer that the other end will send a reply, but that reply may not be the next message to be received, or even ever be sent.
+Some messages infer that the other

-:red_circle: was: case-insensitive
+end will send a reply, but that reply may not be the next message to be received, or even ever be sent.

 If the receiver of a message does not recognise it, it should ignore it.